Windows / WSL

 altimate

-This works with Node.js 18+ installed natively on Windows.
-All core features work in native mode, including warehouse connections, agent modes, and the TUI.
+Both paths support all core features in native mode, including warehouse connections, agent modes, and the TUI.

 For the best experience (especially with file watching, shell tools, and dbt), we recommend WSL 2: